tab114/Marketing_Mixed_Modelling_Analysis/Marketing_Mix_Modelling_analysis.md

-# Marketing Mix Modelling test
+# Marketing Mix Modelling Analysis
 Lefteris Nikolidakis
 20 March 2016

-In this statistical analysis I will fit a multivariate regression model on a brand's product Sales Volume (response Variable) and the availabe marketing time series data to (i.e. Advertising, Distribution, Pricing) to estimate the impact of various marketing tactics on sales and then forecast the impact of future sets of tactics.
+In this statistical analysis I fitted a multivariate regression model on simulations of `Sales Volume` (response Variable) and marketing series data (i.e. Advertising, Distribution, Pricing) to estimate the impact of various marketing tactics on sales and then forecast the impact of future sets of tactics.

 The initial discovery of relationships is done with a training set while a test set is used for evaluating whether the discovered relationships hold.